-This sage and cheese soft pretzels recipe makes delicious snacks and there’s no doubt that cold beer and warm pretzels make for an unbeatable combination!
+These cheddar soft pretzels make delicious snacks and there's no doubt that cold beer and warm pretzels make for an unbeatable combination!

 I have a bad habit of sitting down to read a food magazine, finding something that catches my fancy and I know I have the ingredients for and then immediately getting up to go to the kitchen to make them.
 That was the case with these delicious Cheddar and Sage Soft Pretzels, spotted in the most recent Food and Drink magazine (LCBO/Ontario).

 Of course, "bad habit" is in the eye of the beholder.
 For me, I get half way through making the recipe and wonder why I'm still not sitting on the lounge chair on the deck reading the magazine.
 For my husband though, my bad habit is his reward, since he was soon enjoying these warm pretzels with a cold beer on a sunny afternoon and I'm pretty sure he didn't think there was anything remotely bad about that :)

 I don't remember the last time I made pretzels, but after tasting these, I'm sure I should be making them more often.
 They're only a tiny bit more work than making any bread product, owing to the boiling process before baking.
 It's a critical step though, to achieve the chewiness that pretzels need.